ngiangre/mccv/README.md

 Monte Carlo Cross Validation
 ================

-# Work In Progress!
+## ⚠️ Work In Progress! ⚠️

-# Generate robust prediction intervals with the *mccv* python package
+# Robust and interpretable prediction

-Binary and Multi-classification algorithm implemented by Giangreco et al. (see references)
+Binary and Multi-classification algorithm for adverse outcome detection, survival classification, and endpoint prediction (see references for details)

 ![](MCCV_prediction_scheme.png)

 # Objectives of this project

-1.  *mccv* python package: easily implement and perform MCCV for learning and prediction tasks.
+1. Build the *mccv* python package: easily implement and perform MCCV for learning and prediction tasks.
-2. Ingest and return dataframes to accessibly build, validate, and interpret MCCV classifiers.
+2. Showcase accessibly to build, validate, and interpret MCCV classifiers.
-3. Show usage in both python and R for even more community accessibility.
+3. Demonstrate use in both python and R for diverse community implementations.

 # Installation